partykit/partykit/.changeset/wet-worms-rhyme.md

 To persists the Yjs document state between sessions, you can use the built-in PartyKit storage by enabling the `persist` option.

-This release fixes known performance and scaling issue with the existing `persist: true` option, and deprecates it in favour of two separate persistence strategies: **snapshot**, and **history**.
+This release fixes known performance and scaling issues with the existing `persist: true` option, and deprecates it in favour of two separate persistence strategies: **snapshot**, and **history**.

 ####  Persisting snapshots (recommended)